forcedotcom/cli/releasenotes/README.md

 ------------

 * NEW and CHANGED: To improve security, we updated Salesforce CLI to reduce the accidental exposure of sensitive credentials (access tokens, SFDX Auth URLs, and user passwords.)
-Here's a summary of the changes, but see **\<ADD LINK TO KA OR PINNED ISSUE HERE>** for additional details, why we made these changes, and the timeline,:
+Here's a summary of the changes, but see [forcedotcom/cli/issues/3560](https://github.com/forcedotcom/cli/issues/3560) for additional details, why we made these changes, and the timeline,:

     * We removed sensitive credentials from the output of these CLI commands:
         - `org display`